typelevel/typelevel.github.com/_posts/2014-02-13-error-handling.md

 }

 /* Somewhere else.. */
-val w = Wonky.validate(x, y)
+val w = Wonky.validate("foo", "bar") // -\/(MustHaveLengthFive("foo"))
 ```

-The fact that the string must be length 5 can be checked separate from it being palindromic.
-For
+The fact that one string must be length 5 can be checked and reported separately from the other
-instance, say we pass in the string `"foo"`.
-Clearly this is neither length 5, nor palindromic.
-However, based on the implementation above, we would only get back -\/(MustHaveLengthFive) -
-we get no information regarding it not being palindromic.
+being palindromic.
+Note that in the above example `"foo"` does not satisfy the length 5 requirement,
+and `"bar"` does not satisfy the palindromic requirement, yet only `"foo"`'s error is reported
+due to how `\/` works.
+What if we want to report any and all errors that could be reported
+("foo" is not length 5 and "bar" is not palindromic)?

 If we want to validate several properties at once, and return any and all validation errors,
 we can turn to `scalaz.Validation`.
 The modified function would look something like: